 Date Written: May 12, 2017

-Enacted in 1981 with a different title, the Research and Development credit was a created as a temporary tax expenditure program meant to embolden innovation research in the U.S. Since its inception, the research credit has expired eight times and been extended seventeen times (six times retroactively).
+Enacted in 1981 with a different title, the Research and Development credit was created as a temporary tax expenditure program meant to embolden innovation research in the U.S. Since its inception, the research credit has expired eight times and been extended seventeen times (six times retroactively).
 After more than three decades of extension and renewal, the research credit was made permanent in 2015.

 Critics of the R&D tax credit have argued that this temporary tax incentive defeats its purpose because it lacks eligible parties’ long-term economic decisions.
-Moreover, the credit complexity and multifaceted character makes it difficult to younger entities to claim.
+Moreover, the credit complexity and multifaceted character make it difficult for younger entities to claim.
 As a result, the current R&D credit ($20 billion/year) and R&D expensing ($73 billion/year) are utilized mainly by firms with more than $250 million in receipts.
 The Article concludes with thoughts about the legal adaptation of path dependence theory and provides insights on other temporary provisions in the U.S. Code.
 It suggests abandoning the notion that temporary legislation encompasses all ills of the legislative process.
 Instead, it proposes to adopt new mechanisms and default rules to prevent the inefficient entrenchment of expiring provisions such as the research credit.

 Keywords: Research and Development, Experimentation, Tax Credit, History, Innovation, Cold War